cchudzicki-ocw-testing/18.s096-iap-2023/content/pages/lecture-notes.md

 ### Lecture Notes

 - Part 1: Derivatives of Random Functions (PDF) (Courtesy of Gaurav Arya.
 Used with permission.)
-- Part 2: Second Derivatives, Bilinear Forms, and Hessian Matrices (Paige?)
+- Part 2: Second Derivatives, Bilinear Forms, and Hessian Matrices \[notes not available\]

 ### Further Readings (Part 1)